cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 ## Comparing results

-I have run a benchmark using a new feature of [AWS Lambda Power Tuning](https://github.com/alexcasalboni/aws-lambda-power-tuning/pull/177) which hasn't been released yet, and then collected the resulting times using [Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html).
+I have run a benchmark using a new feature of {{< targetblank  href="https://github.com/alexcasalboni/aws-lambda-power-tuning/pull/177" text="AWS Lambda Power Tuning" >}} which hasn't been released yet, and then collected the resulting times using {{< targetblank  href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html" text="Logs Insights" >}}.
 Will do an additional blog post to explain this process soon.
 Stay tuned :sweat_smile:

 Here are the resulting times: